Jennifer C. Lee

 Read full biography at www.orrick.com

-Jennifer has spent nearly a decade defending her clients in federal and state litigation alleging fraud, breach of contract, or securities law violations related to residential mortgage-backed securities (RMBS).
-She is a long-standing key member of an Orrick team that has shaped the legal landscape of RMBS litigation after the 2009 financial crisis, delivering out-of-the box arguments and innovative solutions for our clients, from initial receipt of pre-litigation demands through massive discovery, expert work, summary judgment and trial preparation.
-Jennifer also has significant mortgage servicing expertise, and represents a major mortgage servicer in a consumer class action in California.
+Jennifer defends her clients in federal and state litigation across the country that allege fraud, breach of contract, or securities law violations.
+She is a key member of an Orrick trial team that has shaped the legal landscape of RMBS litigation after the 2009 financial crisis, delivering out-of-the box arguments and innovative solutions for her clients, from initial receipt of pre-litigation demands through expert work, summary judgment and trial.

-Jennifer is dedicated to pro bono work.
-She currently works with the Tahirih Justice Center on asylum claims, a cause close to her heart as a child of immigrants.
+Jennifer is dedicated to pro bono work, including asylum claims, a cause close to her heart as a child of immigrants.
 Prior to joining Orrick, she held a fellowship position in the Law Reform Unit at the Legal Aid Society of New York, litigating both individual cases as well as class actions.

 Jennifer is a leader and advocate for diversity and inclusion initiatives in the legal profession.
-She leads Orrick's D&I Committee in San Francisco.
+She leads Orrick's Diversity, Equity and Inclusion Committee in San Francisco.
 She has served as a fellow for the Leadership Council on Legal Diversity, and is active in the California Minority Counsel Program.

 Posts by: Jennifer Lee